THE EMIGRANTS by Vilhelm Moberg

-America fever spreads.
+America fever spreads!
 Danjel informs Karl Oskar and Kristina that he is going with them.
 They have mixed feelings.
-Danjel's wife, Inga-Lena, and their children will go also.
+Danjel's wife, Inga-Lena, and their children will also go.
 Adding to the problem are Ulrika and her daughter and Robert's friend, Arvid, who has worked for Danjel and whose passage the gullible uncle will pay.

 Who are the emigrants?
-They are the misfits, scorned, downtrodden, religious dissidents, ambitious and hopeful, the good and bad.
+They are the misfits, scorned, downtrodden, ambitious, religious dissidents, good and bad.
 All seek a better life.
 Karl Oskar is searching for fertile land.
 Robert is running from his superiors.
 Kristina and Inga-Lena are following their husbands.

-The day before they leave, Kristina informs her husband she is pregnant.
+The day before they leave, Kristina informs her husband that she is pregnant.
 Karl Oskar jokes that at least one emigrant will travel for free.
-It will be their sixth child, four of which are living.
+It will be their 6th child, 4 of which are living.

-Sixteen emigrants head for the sea.
+16 emigrants head for the sea.
 In their wagons, they slowly get acquainted.
-Talk is lively.
-Kristina does not like the way Ulrika looks at Karl Oskar, and sparks fly between the two women.
-Nor can Kristina stand it when Ulrika flaunts her new religion.
+Kristina does not like the way Ulrika looks at Karl Oskar, and sparks fly between the 2 women.
+Nor can Kristina stand it when Ulrika flaunts her religion.